What to do nearby Waitomo Caves

 - Loop track 700 m easy short walk for kids, all age groups on firm boardwalk

-Mangapohue Natural Bridge is a spectacular sight.
-The 17 metre-high limestone arch which spans Mangapohue Stream is the remnants of an ancient cave system.
-SHORT EASY WALK FOR KIDS.
-The walk to the arches is through a fern filled gorge with mosses coated with dew.
+Mangapohue Natural Bridge is one of the most spectacular sights in the Reserve.
+The 17 metre-high limestone arch which spans Mangapohue Stream is the remennats of an ancient cave system.
+The short walk is reminiscent of where goblins and fairies might live.
+It is a great walk for kids.

-The track continues over farmland.
-Follow the marker posts around to the right and up the hill where you can see 25 million year old fossilised oysters exposed in the limestone outcrops.
+Continuing past the bridge arch you transverse farmland.
+Look closely at the cliffface for ancient 25 million year old fossilised oysters exposed in the limestone outcrops.
 Follow the marker posts until you cross a stile back into the reserve heading back to the car park.
-Mangapohue Natural Bridge Walk: Waitomo area, Waikato region.